Betadinho/Sunrise/Sunrise/src/readme.txt

 IMPORTANT:

 When accessing or iterating over <List>entities (or handler.entities):
 Synchronize for thread safety.
-Will through Exception and stop executing otherwise!
+Will throw Exception and stop executing otherwise!

 Example:  - Tick Method in entity.handler.Handler